Every regulated firm runs on evidence. Most engineering teams produce none.

 But the way most engineering teams produce evidence today is manual reconstruction at audit time.
 Someone opens Jira, exports tickets.
 Someone else copies Slack threads into a wiki page.
 A third person runs queries against production logs and pastes the results into Google Docs.
 The evidence exists, but it's scattered across systems, edited after the fact, and unverifiable.

-"The audit trail your compliance team hands to auditors isn't evidence — it's a story told by humans about what they think happened.
-Déjà exists because that's not good enough for regulated industries, and it's getting worse as systems get more complex."— Déjà · incorporated 2024 · thesis 2025
+“The audit trail your compliance team hands to auditors isn't evidence — it's a story told by humans about what they think happened.
+Déjà exists because that's not good enough for regulated industries, and it's getting worse as systems get more complex.”

 Principles that shape what we ship.

 Principles are cheap.
 Commitments that constrain product decisions are not.
-Every principle here has a concrete manifestation — what Déjà actually does that proves the commitment isn't rhetorical.
+Every principle here cites the shipped artifact that proves the commitment isn't rhetorical — receipts for our values.

 Principle 01